Holiday Goat Cheese Pockets For Salad I love to cook the unusual, the unexpected and something...

 - 2 Tbsp. red wine vinegar

-Mince half of the chiffonade basil and add to the tomato mixture in large bowl.
+- Mince half of the chiffonade basil and add to the tomatoes.
 Add ¼ of a cup of the olive oil.
 Mix until well blended.

 - Cut the baguette diagonally about ½ inch thick.
 Brush both sides of bread with olive oil and bake for 8 to 10 minutes until golden brown.